 In the Vintage Sewing Pattern Nerds Facebook group, there is a unit on antique pattern drafting systems.
 As I saw the content being uploaded, I mentioned that it seemed similar to the much younger Bonfit Patterner.
 Since not everyone is familiar with Bonfit, I am sharing my small collection of Bonfit materials.
 I have not yet had the chance to read the books or figure out exactly how it is used.
 I do know that supplemental VHS tapes were offered, so I am hoping to someday purchase those because I suspect that will be both more interesting and a more easy way to learn how to use it.

-My set was previously donated to a charity quilting group, who de-accessioned it to me.
-It came in its originally shipping box, unused, but unfortunately the box had mold damage and had to be thrown away.
+My set was previously donated to a charity quilting group, who passed it on to me.
+It came in its original shipping box, unused, but unfortunately the box had mold damage and had to be thrown away.
 I did salvage the packing boxes for the individuals pieces, which you will see below.
-My set was originally mailed to Wesley L. Morris Sr., of Ballston Spa, New York on 20 April 1995, and included a phone number.
+My set was originally mailed to Wesley L. Morris Sr. of Ballston Spa, New York on 20 April 1995.
+He passed away in 2014, and his wife Dorothy, who was born the same year as my grandmother, passed away in 2017.
+I suspect it was her kit as her obituary mentions that she loved to sew.
 Here is the original receipt.
 It appears that the only item missing out of the original shipment is the instructional video.

 My set also includes two original, unmarked warranty cards.
 I find the nature of some of the questions they are asking of their customers rather strange.
 I wish we could know what sort of information they discovered after polling their customers – what sort of people were they?